Teen Vegetarian? What You Need to Know

 Plant sources of protein are the name of the game and should be included at each meal.
 Good options are beans and bean products like hummus; nuts and nut butters; seeds and seed butters; high protein grains such as quinoa, amaranth, oats and bulgur; soy milk; tofu; and soy-based yogurt.

-No need to worry about combining proteins, just make sure your teen eats a wide variety of these foods throughout each day.
+No need to worry about combining proteins to get all the essential amino acids in one meal, just make sure your teen eats a wide variety of these foods throughout each day.
+Protein needs should not be a problem to meet when a variety of protein foods are included.

 Quality Carbs